 Miller says, “As your County Treasurer, I will focus on the financial foresight and sincere service Cumberland County deserves.
 I look forward to meeting you and earning your vote.”

 Read more below for a full biography.

 Jake Miller says, “Integrity and service are part of my family’s DNA.
-I learned the importance of community service from my EMT and firefighting father, clerk of courts mother, and three younger brothers, who serve as a community web developer, police officer, and member of the United States Armed Forces, respectively.
+I learned the importance of community service from my EMT and firefighting father, court magistrate manager mother, and three younger brothers who serve as a community web developer, police officer, and member of the United States Air Force, respectively.
 Like many in your family, they set a high bar for us all to reach.”

 Jake’s sense of service began at Bloomsburg University, where he was the first in his family to earn a college degree.
-Yet he soon found many of the best lessons were learned outside the classroom, and early on in his college career, he led a movement to register thousands of students to vote and subsequently elect a college student as mayor.
-He helped negotiate a contract for university’s food service workers.
-Even as a Democrat, he served as an aide in the Republican Senate, prioritizing people over party and helping to put sex offenders behind bars by working on an upgrade of Megan’s Law.
+Yet he soon found many of the best lessons were learned outside the classroom.
+Early on in his college career, he led a movement to register thousands of students to vote and subsequently elect a college student as mayor.
+He helped negotiate a contract for the university’s food service workers.
+As a Democrat, he served as an aide in the Republican Senate by working on an upgrade of Megan’s Law, prioritizing people over party and helping to put sex offenders behind bars.
 This path led him on a scholarship to the H. J. Heinz School of Government at Carnegie Mellon University, where he planned to study public policy.

 However, Jake gave up that opportunity and instead pivoted to the classroom, because, as he said, “It called him more loudly.”
 He left his life in politics to empower our young citizens.
 He began by teaching government in his hometown of Jim Thorpe before moving to Cumberland Valley School District to serve as a math teacher.